-Remember, you are the last person in the room when you are a bride so imagine watching as your grandparents are escorted to their seats and seeing the procession of the entire wedding party make their way to the front of the room and being able to experience the anticipation and excitement that takes place just before your grand entrance.
+Remember, as a bride you are the last person in the room before the ceremony begins so imagine watching as your grandparents are escorted to their seats and seeing the procession of the entire wedding party make their way to the front of the room and being able to experience the anticipation and excitement that takes place just before your grand entrance.

 Imagine being able to not only see but hear each of you make your commitment vows to one another as clear and as intimate as the time you said them.
 The nervousness in his voice and the quiver in yours as the weight of that very moment takes hold.